Weaver or Knitter

 Is it growing or declining?

-This career has remained the same over the last 2 years, and is expected to remain the same over the next 4 years.
-Currently, 40 people are employed in the region.
+This career has grown over the last 2 years, and is expected to remain the same over the next 4 years.
+Currently, 46 people are employed in the region.